mdean77a/QuicKB/README.md

 Todo List:

-- LiteLLM docs in readme
-- LiteLLM base url passthrough as well
 - Cleaner handling of dedup configs (basically get rid of it cuz whys it there)
 - LiteLLM integration into chunkers
 - Custom Model Card (Using base from SBERT currently)